otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/05-abstraction-inheritance-and-polymorphism.md

 ## Polymorphism

-Polymorphism is a mechanism that allows a single method or property to have multiple forms or behaviours.
+Polymorphism allows a single method or property to have multiple forms or behaviours.
 It is one of the fundamental principles of object-oriented programming, encapsulation, and inheritance.

 There are two types of polymorphism: